OpenHistoricalMap/ohm-deploy/hetzner/README.md

 # Tiler DB and Imposm Deployed in Hetzner

 This is a basic manual deployment using Docker Compose to deploy `tiler-db` and `tiler-imposm` on a Hetzner server.
-The Compose files allocate resources for each environment deployment.
+The Compose files allocate resources for  only production enviroment

+*Note 1*: This server is used only for production.
+Testing the instance for staging slows down the data import process the whole machine.

-*Note*: Eventually, this approach should be improved by adding the Hetzner server as a node to EKS.
+*Note 2*: Eventually, this approach should be improved by adding the Hetzner server as a node to EKS.

 ## Deploy Production